Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 [=Media segment=] start/end points MAY be unaligned with [=period=] start/end points.
 If a [=media segment=] overlaps a [=period=] boundary, clients SHOULD NOT present the samples that lie outside the [=period=].
 Whether samples that overlap a [=period=] boundary are to be considered inside or outside the [=period=] is implementation-defined.

+Issue: The boundary-overlapping sample treatment being vague like this feels wrong.
+Is there an interoperable interpretation that we can just state here?
+It feels a very low level detail, hard to estimate what is practical.

 Note: It may be impractical to present [=media segments=] only partially, depending on the capabilties of the client platform, the type of media samples involved and any dependencies between samples.
 It is up to the client to ensure that platform capabilities are not exceeded and to account for the time shift that it incurs due to over-/underplayback.

 ## Sample timeline ## {#timing-sampletimeline}